 New Directions in MS Research: New Therapeutic Approaches

-With a mean average follow-up time of nearly four years (47 months) after receiving the HSCT procedure, 89 percent of the participants were relapse-free and 77 percent of the participants had no disability progression, as measured by EDSS.
-In addition to the serious though expected side effects, including sepsis and fever, a small number of patients experienced other adverse events.
+With a mean average follow-up time of nearly four years (47 months) after receiving the HSCT procedure, 89 percent of participants were relapse-free and 77 percent of participants had no disability progression, as measured by EDSS.
+In addition to the serious though expected side effects, including sepsis and fever, a small number of people experienced other adverse events.
 These included a reactivation of herpes zoster in seven patients and thyroid disease in four patients; no deaths occurred in this trial.